postgresml/postgresml/pgml-docs/docs/user_guides/training/overview.md

         pgml.train('Project Name', algorithm => 'xgboost')
     ```

-Future calls to `train` may restate the same `objective` for a project, or omit it, but can't change it.
-Projects manage their active model using the metrics relevant to a particular objective, so changing it would mean some models in the project are no longer directly comparable.
+Future calls to `train` may restate the same `task` for a project, or omit it, but can't change it.
+Projects manage their active model using the metrics relevant to a particular task, so changing it would mean some models in the project are no longer directly comparable.
 In that case, it's better to start a new project.

 !!! note
     If you'd like to train multiple models on the same `Snapshot`, follow up calls to `train` may omit the `relation_name`, `y_column_name`, `test_size` and `test_sampling` arguments to reuse identical data with multiple algorithms or hyperparams.
 The `Snapshot` is also saved after training runs for any follow up analysis required.